 • Have your minor themes coming off the boxes, arrows or branches you have just drawn

-Structuring a Mind Map: Example
+Structuring a Mind Map design: An example

 Going retro, I think of a spider diagram.